 Dental sealants are usually white or clear and cannot be spotted easily when the child smiles or laughs.
 We will first clean the tooth surface by using a rotating brush.
 We will then apply a conditioning solution to the tooth surface to make it rougher than the surrounding teeth.

 Once the tooth is completely dry, your dentist near me will apply liquid dental sealant and harden using a special light.
-For years, our dentist in Shalimar, FL has served residents of Navarre, Wynnehaven Beach, Mary Esther, Santa Rosa Island, Okaloosa Island, Ocean City, Wright and the surrounding communities of Niceville, Valparaiso, Destin, Miramar Beach and Crestview.
+For years, our dentist in Shalimar, FL has served residents of Navarre, Wynnehaven Beach, Fort Walton Beach, Mary Esther, Santa Rosa Island, Okaloosa Island, Ocean City, Wright and the surrounding communities of Niceville, Valparaiso, Destin, Miramar Beach and Crestview.

 For more information on dental sealants, contact Complete Health Dentistry of the Emerald Coast for dental sealants in Shalimar, FL.

 Does the shape or appearance of your teeth make you upset to show your smile?
 Are..